dgoppenheimer/pymol-notes/content/introduction/hosting-the-site-on-github.md

 I more-or-less followed the instructions provided on the [Hugo website](https://gohugo.io/hosting-and-deployment/hosting-on-github/).

 I already have a GitHub account.
-I'll create a new project called `pymol-notes`, which will be the repository for my project.
+I'll create a new public repository called `pymol-notes`, which will be the repository for my project.
 I'll deploy my site from the `gh-pages` branch of my project.

 Update the local repository for the site.